skylight-hq/skylight.digital/_projects/usaf_bespin_design_system.md

     <li>
-      Because product teams lack access to a unified system for design, this has led to a number of issues &mdash; such as breakdowns in product direction and difficulty maintaining design quality while trying to keep up with the pace of agile release cycles.
+      Because product teams lack access to a unified system for design, this has led to a number of issues — such as breakdowns in product direction and difficulty maintaining design quality while trying to keep up with the pace of agile release cycles.
     </li>
   </ul>